ibizaman/selfhostblocks/docs/blocks.md

 # Blocks {#blocks}

 Blocks help you self-host apps or services.
-They define and implement a specific function like backup or secure access through a subdomain.
+They implement a specific function like backup or secure access through a subdomain.
 Each block is designed to be usable on its own and to fit nicely with others.

-In practice, a block defines a contract that must be followed to implement a specific self-hosting function.
+In practice, a block implements a [contract](contracts.html) that must be followed to implement a specific self-hosting function.
 It also comes with a unit test and NixOS VM test suite to ensure any implementation follows the contract.

 As an example, let's take the HTTPS access block which allows for a service to be accessible through a specific subdomain.
 In Nix terms, this block defines at minimum the inputs: